Erik Salkić

-Erik Salkić (born 10 April 1987) is a retired Slovenian footballer who played as a defender.
+Erik Salkić (born 10 April 1987) is a Slovenian retired footballer who played as a defender.

 Career

 Salkić started his senior career at Koper before joining Interblock in the 2006–07 season.
 He left the club in 2009 after his contract ran out, and signed for Olimpija Ljubljana on a free transfer.

 He earned 14 appearances for the Slovenia U21 team between 2006 and 2008.